AlexB52/portfolio/source/blog/2020-12-05-service-object-alternative.html.md

 ##### Form Errors

-First thing that comes to mind is the error handling and how to display those on the views.
-You'll most likely have to tweak your `_form` partial to display errors appropriately because it doesn't fit quite the Rails way with ActiveRecord:
+The first thing that comes to mind is how errors are handled and displayed on the view.
+You'll most likely have to tweak your `_form.html.erb` partial to display errors appropriately because the service object solution doesn't match the Rails approach like ActiveRecord does.
+To handle errors:

 * You might create a view or a form object to handle this part correctly.
 * You might proxy errors to the post model and reference `@post` in your `new_publication` view.
-* You might have an errors array that you loop through in your view.
+* You might loop through a custom array of errors in your view or include `ActiveModel::Validations` to your service.

 With time, devs using service objects will probably end up with a solution to solve this that they'll apply across all their routes.
-From my experience this is rarely the case and multiple implementations of error handling or form views are spread across the codebase.
-Devs then spend time going against the Rails way to fulfill the use of service objects.
+From experience, this is rarely the case and multiple implementations of error handling or form views are spread across the codebase.
+Devs spend time going against Rails just to use service objects.

 ##### Controller routes

-I admit, this one is not inherently a service object's flaw.
+I admit this one is not inherently a service object flaw.
 You could use service objects with dedicated RESTful routes.
 I generally see this implementation paired with service objects for some reason.
-The `posts_controller` now has three more actions and is likely to grow when you'll want to archive, review or approve a post.
-This is likely to make the controller really difficult to maintain in the future.
+The `posts_controller` now has three more actions and is likely to grow when you want to archive, review or approve a post.
+This is likely to make the controller difficult to maintain in the future.

-**Idea for improvement:** Routes are not for ActiveRecord classes only.
+**Idea:** Routes are not just for ActiveRecord classes.

+##### Hidden Code

+We now have one service for each action which makes it hard to update the code in all the relevant places.
+Updating the publish service could require updating the unpublish service which is easily forgotten.

+**Idea:** Nothing stops a service class having multiple methods.
+Even the Command Design Pattern, which feels similar to service objects, does consider providing a pair of `#execute` & `#undo` methods.
+The single responsibility principle is pushed to its extreme making it hard to maintain code and giving a false sense of decoupling.

 ##### Reusability

 The trap of services is to think that they are DRY and reusable.
-What I generally witness is the idea that a service is so good at doing one thing that it can be reused in other services.
+The idea is that a service is so good at doing one thing that it can be reused in other services.
 This is where the nightmare starts.
 Those services become bloated by conditions and edge cases once reused.
-After a while you end up with a lentghy perfom method with nested ifs.
+After a while, you end up with a lengthy perform method with nested ifs.
 This trap is too easy to fall in.

-**Idea for improvement:** Service classes share the same interface and could use polymorphism.
-Nothing stops a factory to present the right type of `CreatePost` service to the object needing it.
-That said, we tend to handle all use cases in one class method from a single class.
+**Idea:** Service classes share the same interface and could use polymorphism.
+Nothing stops a factory from presenting the right type of service to its client.
+That said, we tend to handle all use cases in one single class.

 ### REST & ActiveModel to the rescue.

-This new implementation comes down to two things:
+This new implementation comes down to three things:

+* Using **ActiveModel**
 * Replacing verbs in classes by nouns
 * Sticking to REST actions only: `[:index, :new, :create, :edit, :update, :destroy]`

-Instead publishing and unpublishing a post, we consider creating a publication and destroying a publication for a post.
+Instead of publishing and unpublishing a post, we consider creating a publication and destroying a publication for a post.

 * `PublishPost#perform` becomes `Publication#create`
 * `UnpublishPost#perform` becomes `Publication#destroy`.

 #### The Model - Publication

-First there is this idea of a **Publication**.
+First, there is this idea of a **Publication**.
 So let's create that class in `app/models/publication.rb`.
-The publication takes on argument a post and is accessible through `Post#publication` instance method.
-That class inherits `ActiveModel::Model` which provides all the methods for a class to act as an ActiveRecord class in the routes, views and controllers context.
+The publication takes one argument, a post record, and is accessible through a `Post#publication` instance method.
+That class inherits `ActiveModel::Model` which provides all the methods for a class to act as an ActiveRecord in routes, views and controllers.
+It even handles I18n out of the box.

-* The Publication has two methods `#create` & `#destroy` which are next to each other instead of in seperate classes.
+* The Publication has two methods `#create` & `#destroy` which are next to each other instead of separate classes.
-* The publication has its own validations system.
-We could also make Publication and Post share the same errors.
+* The publication has its own validations system. *We could also make Publication and Post share the same errors.*
-* The publication can be used in form views without worrying of hardcoding routes or partial names.
+* The publication can be used in form views without worrying of hardcoding routes, partial names or use a custom view form.

 ~~~ruby
   class Post < ApplicationRecord